tytydraco/yessleep/out/Twisted_To_Perfection.md

 “How the fuck would I know?”

 We both laughed a bit.
-The red lights were starting to turn into a darker colour of red.
+The red lights were starting to turn into a darker color of red.
 I gently hit Lauri’s side with my elbow and pointed at the lights.

 “They are running out of electricity.
 Subject-22, perhaps?”